 Does this mean you prefer a parking garage on this site?
 How is that climate resilient?

 No one believes that a parking garage is the best use for this site.
-But we are buying into the developer’s false narrative that in order to replace the garage we must have a 600 foot tower and the bare minimum in terms of climate resilience, accessibility, and public benefit.
+But we not are buying into the developer’s false narrative that in order to replace the garage we must have a 600 foot tower and the bare minimum in terms of climate resilience, accessibility, and public benefit – and neither should you.
 We simply don’t believe that argument.
 When pressed at the recent public meeting, the development team could give very few details around their climate plan other than buzzwords of “living shoreline” and “elevated building platform.”
 We can absolutely do better than that.

 How does this project threaten the Aquarium and Central Wharf?

 We have a number of concerns about project impacts, however, the most serious concerns are the approach the project takes to climate resilience.
 Despite claiming Central Wharf as its home, the 563-page initial project filing devotes a mere three pages to climate resilience.
 The proposed solution is singular and disappointing: elevating the public plaza and the base of the building.
 In fact, this approach is increasingly considered perilous, creating an island on which the Harbor Garage project will sit, with little support or consideration for the impact on the remaining parcels in the downtown waterfront.
 This proposal also raises questions about transportation, building impacts on the surrounding environment, and the civic and cultural identity for this important public space.